helording/C-Memory-Allocation-Assignment-/README.md

 # C-Memory-Allocation-Assignment-
-Writing malloc function for Computer Systems Course (UNSW - COMP1521)
+Writing malloc function for in C.